on this page

 Category 7 of the MBS covers all of the following:

 - Group C2 - Oral and Maxillofacial Surgical Services

 - Group C3 - General and Prosthodontic Services

-For information on cleft lip and cleft palate services available under the scheme, visit the Department of Health’s MBS Online website.
+For information on cleft lip and cleft palate services available under the scheme, visit the Department of Health and Aged Care’s MBS Online website.

 To be eligible for treatment under the scheme, a patient must meet all of these conditions: